Foam Sclerotherapy to Treat Varicose Veins

 - A large area can be treated in a single session – typically ½ hour

-- A firm bandage is worn for up to 2 weeks, plus an elastic compression stocking for 1
+- A firm bandage is worn for up to two weeks, plus an elastic compression stocking for one week

-- When the bandages are removed, it is usual to find that all varicose veins have gone
+- When the bandages are removed, it is usual to find that all varicose veins are gone

 Renewed Interest in Foam Sclerotherapy

 Over the past few decades, the use of foam injections has spread in France, Spain, Italy, and Germany.
 And it’s enthusiastically being adopted in the United States, several European countries, South America, Australia, and New Zealand.